A more efficient algorithm to compute the Rand Index for change-point problems: Traditional Rand Index algorithm

 The Rand Index is then defined as

-The term $N_{11}$ measures how many pairs of indices both clusters grouped together, and the term $N_{00}$ how many pairs are put on different groups by both clusters.
-Therefore, $N_{00}+N_{11}$ measures the total number of agreements between clusters.
+The term $N_{11}$ measures how many pairs of indices both clusterings grouped together and the term $N_{00}$ how many pairs are placed in different sets by both clusterings.
+Therefore, $N_{00}+N_{11}$ measures the total number of agreements between clusterings.
 Finally, we scale by $\binom{N}{2}$, the total number of pairs.
-The metric ranges on $[0, 1]$, attaining $1$ if, and only if, the clusters are identical, and $0$ if they are totally dissimilar.
+The metric ranges on $[0, 1]$, attaining $1$ if, and only if, the clusterings are identical, and $0$ if they are completely dissimilar.